Songkhun/Songkhun.github.io/_pages/about.md

 ---
 permalink: /
-title: "By changing nothing, nothing changes." — Tony Robbins
+title: "By changing nothing, nothing changes.
+(Tony Robbins)"
 author_profile: true
 redirect_from:
   - /about/